Skip to content

 Mount ISO

 8. Select the VirtIO driver ISO to mount.
 It will be named VirtIO Windows Drivers and will be present in the ISO selection screen.
-After this ISO has been mounted, the customer will switch back to their Windows Install and browse for the proper disk drivers.
+After this ISO has been mounted, switch back to Windows Install and browse for the proper disk drivers.
 These will be in the following place: viostor/'windows version'/amd64.

-9. Once these drivers are added to the Windows Installer, the customer should unmount the VirtIO ISO and switch back to the Windows ISO using the same unmount and mount functions.
+9. Once these drivers are added to the Windows Installer, unmount the VirtIO ISO and switch back to the Windows ISO using the same unmount and mount functions.

 10. The disk that can be used to install Windows should be visible on the install page, and the process can continue.

-11. If the customer has an existing Windows Machine that needs the VirtIO drivers installed, they can attach the VirtIO ISO and run the following executable:
+11. If an existing Windows Machine needs the VirtIO drivers installed, attach the VirtIO ISO and run the following executable:

 1. Virtio-win-guest-tools